• Skip to main content

 Up in the mountains, the Golden Bridge is popular among pedestrians, who find walking on this bridge an enlightening experience.
 It offers breathtaking views of the Ba Na Hills, nature, and impressive architecture.
 Locals also frequent this bridge, as it’s a favorite spot for wedding photos.

 One of the most visited attractions in Hoi An is the Japanese Covered Bridge, a building that was constructed over 400 years ago and holds a lot of history.
-The bridge was initially designed to unify the multiple cultures that inhabited the area, as connects the Japanese and Chinese communities in the region.
+The bridge was initially designed to unify the multiple cultures that inhabited the area and connect the Japanese and Chinese communities in the region.
 Located in the Old Town quarters, the bridge only allows up to 20 crossers at a time to help preserve the structure.

 Visiting Bridges